diogof19/DISS/README.md

 * Folder [LiveRefactoring-2022](/LiveRefactoring-2022) contains the source code of our ***Live Refactoring Environment*** for **IntelliJ IDE 2022**;

 * Folder [Experiments](/Experiments) contains the main artifacts used by the participants of our empirical experiments and the main results collected from them.

+* RefactoringMiner is used on the 2021 version of this tool to extract refactoring data from repositories provided, when using the ***“Refactoring Metrics Extraction”*** in the LiveRef menu.
+The source code of RefactoringMiner can be found [here](https://github.com/tsantalis/RefactoringMinertab=readme-ov-file#how-to-cite-refactoringminer)